Prion84/courses/transactions/README.txt

 8. For each transaction (InvoiceNo), calculate the final amount of the order Indicate the top 5 (InvoiceNo) by order amount (comma-separated with a space and in descending order of TotalRevenue)

+Tasks (transactions):
+1. Check what values the transaction column takes?
+How many observations belong to one level or another?
+Visualize the result with a barplot

+2. How many errors happened?

+3. How many transactions did each user make?

+4. Build a pivot table with updated data

+5. Find the error in data and fix it